NurmaU/nurmau.github.io/content/posts/create_blog.md

 ```bash
 hugo server --buildDrafts
 ```
 To apply changes in final version, change flag `draft: false` in `.md` file, delete folder `public` and recreate it with command `hugo` as above, so change will migrate from draft to `public`.
 Be careful if you have some unique files in public, backup them to safe place.
+Also if you met trouble not see website even if you published, probably the problem is the `date` in `.md`.
+Hugo don't publish immediately content with future dates.
+Just set date from past.

 In future if you want to change theme you only need to copy `.md` files.